 -

-First, it should be noted that Ukrainian legislation operates the term of a ‘marriage contract’ rather than a pre-nuptial or nuptial agreement.
+First, it should be noted that Ukrainian legislation refers to the term ‘marriage contract’ rather than a pre-nuptial, nuptial or post-nuptial agreement.

-A marriage contract may be concluded between engaged persons (who applied for the registration but still are not married) and married couples.
+A marriage contract may be concluded between engaged persons (who have applied for registration but are not yet married) and married couples.

 Foreign marriage contracts (pre-nuptial and nuptial agreements) are considered valid in Ukraine if they are valid in the jurisdiction where they were concluded and do not contradict Ukrainian laws.

-The marriage contract’s core characteristic is the possibility of abolishing a joint common property regime for the spouses.
+The core characteristic of the marriage contract is the possibility of abolishing a joint common property regime for the spouses.

 The parties to the marriage contract can decide on their property issues within the marriage and select the governing jurisdiction and law.

-The marriage contract cannot regulate the personal relations of the spouses and between them and their children.
-It cannot narrow the scope of the child’s rights as per FCU 2002 and cannot put one of the spouses in an extremely disadvantageous financial position.
+The marriage contract cannot regulate the personal relationships between spouses and between them and their children.
+It cannot narrow the scope of the child’s rights as per FCU 2002, and cannot put one of the spouses in an extremely disadvantageous financial position.

 To conclude a marriage contract, both parties must appear before a notary public official and sign the agreement.
 Legal advice or full and frank disclosure of assets or liabilities is not required.
 The notary provides the parties with an explanation of the relevant provisions of the applicable civil and family legislation.